cube-drone/arkham_gameslab/wasteland/epoch.md

 - The last person to have killed a person with his bare hands gets the First Player's Trophy.
     - In the (admittedly likely) case of a tie, choose the first player with a die roll.

-- A survivor starts with 0 Radiation Dice.
-- A survivor starts with 0 Trauma Dice.

 - All players receive a choice of two Survivor Cards.
     - The Survivor Card is placed in front of the player.